kalyan991/payroo-technical-assessment/DECISIONS.md

   UI tests were skipped to keep the scope within the expected time limit.

 - **PDF Generation:**
   The payslip summary is converted into PDF using `pdfkit` and stored in S3.
+- **Transfer funds:**
+  Once the pay run is initiated, the funds will be transferred to the respective employees’ Stripe Connect account IDs.

 ---

 ### 3. Future Improvements

 - Add proper API authentication using the JWT token.
 - Add user roles (Admin / Employee).
 - Add GitHub Actions for automated testing and deployment.
 - Add metrics and structured logging for better monitoring.
 - Add email functionality to send emails to the employees with payslip summary.
 - Add select employee feature on the payrun page to run the payrun for selected employees.
-- I’m very interested in designing and implementing the payment functionality.
-As a Stripe-certified developer holding three(3) Stripe certifications, this feature will be a great opportunity to demonstrate my expertise in the payments domain.

 ---

 **© 2025 — Payroo Mini Payrun Project**
-*Simplified Design and Implementation Summary by Neella Kalyan Sai.*
+_Simplified Design and Implementation Summary by Neella Kalyan Sai._